niladri597/niladri597/README.md

-- 🌱 I’m currently learning **Data Structure and Algorithm.**
+- 🌱 I’m currently learning **Full Stack Web Development from Dr. Angela Yu.**

-- 📄 I'm proficient in "Java"
+- 📄 I'm proficient in "Java and Data Structures"

 - 📫 How to reach me **dniladri597@gmail.com**